interbit/interbit/docs/gitbook/examples/to-do-list.md

 cd packages/app-todo-list
 npm test
 ```
 in another console to run a test watcher.
-The To-do List app comes with all the tests from the template app and tests for the to-do list private chain actions.
+The To-do List app comes with all the tests from the Template app and tests for the to-do list private chain actions.

 ## Application Structure

 If you look in the `packages/app-todo-list` directory, you will see a basic application built on Interbit.
-Refer to the [template docs](./template.md#application-structure) for detailed information on these directories and files.
-This document only covers the changes we made to the template files to build our To-do List app.
+Refer to the [Template docs](./template.md#application-structure) for detailed information on these directories and files.
+This document only covers the changes we made to the Template files to build our To-do List app.
 Specifically, we take a closer look at the private chain actions in `src/interbit/private`, the tests in `src/tests/privateCovenant.test.js`, `src/adapters/privateChainAdapter.js`, and the React components in `src/components`.

 Directory | Purpose
 ----------|-----------